(Johannesburg, Cape Town, Hermanus)

 The Okavango Delta features some of the best game viewing in all of Africa.
 Drives are typically done very early in the morning and last for a few hours, after which you return to the lodge for breakfast. (shared with other guests at the lodge).

 Take your flight from Maun to Windhoek with one stop in Victoria Falls.

 Enjoy time at leisure to explore at your own pace, or relax at your hotel.

-At the lodge you'll have activities such as; Twice-daily nature drives - track down unique desert-adapted wildlife in open vehicles, accompanied by an expert guide.
-Admire the fascinating and varied terrain, and learn more about the desert fauna and flora.
-Explore the mysterious fairy circles, where vegetation refuses to grow, and find out how the desert oryx can live without drinking water.
-Enjoy chance encounters with the likes of zebra, cheetah, kudu, baboon, steenbok and the elusive leopard too.
-Dune walks - you'll be free to explore the areas surrounding the Lodge on foot.
+At the lodge you'll have activities such as Dune walks - you'll be free to explore the areas surrounding the Lodge on foot.
 Experience the tranquillity of the desert and marvel at the exceptional plant life, such as the quiver tree, with its attractive yellow flowers.
 Guided dune walks introduce guests to life below the sands, where many small animals spend the day in cooler burrows.
 Expeditions to the nearby San caves to view cave paintings can be arranged.
-Quad biking trails - explore the desert on already established trails on a quad bike.
-These exciting expeditions, headed by an expert guide who ensures that the drives are sensitive to the delicate environment, add a thrill of adrenalin to desert
+Also enjoy exploring the desert on a ATV quad bike.
+These exciting expeditions are headed by an expert guide who ensures that the drives are sensitive to the delicate environment.
+These activities add a thrill of adrenalin to the desert.

 Today you'll join other guest to go deep into the Namib Desert to Sossusvlei and Dead Vlei.
 You'll have the chance to climb the shifting sands of some of the world’s highest dunes at Sossusvle.
 You'll also have the chance to admire the dramatic landscape of Deadvlei, where the fantastically twisted skeletons of dried trees indicate the site of an ancient lake.
 You'll return to the lodge for lunch.

-Take your flight from Sossusvlei to Windhoek airport today.
+Take your flight from Geluk Sossusvlei to Windhoek airport today.
 Luggage is restricted to 20kg per person, soft bags only.

 Take your flight from Windhoek to Cape Town today.